Back to Industry Insights

 The Buckland Review of Autism Employment, backed by the government and published in February 2024, called for businesses and government to work together over the next five years on initiatives aimed at “significantly improving” the autism employment rate.
 Adapting the rules of the Apprenticeship Levy could help to train autistic people and those with other neurodiverse conditions for skilled jobs, helping to shrink the disability unemployment gap.

-Changes we would like to see to the Apprenticeship Levy
+Changes We Would Like to See to the Apprenticeship Levy

 The Buckland Review found that autistic people receive a third less pay than non-disabled people, on average, and face a wide range of barriers to work.
 These barriers include unfair hiring practices, unclear processes and outdated attitudes by employers.
 We see similar challenges in the Apprenticeship Levy rules.